Typical differentiability within an exceptionally small set: Construction of a Universal Differentiability Set.

-\paragraph{Definition and properties of $\varphi_{k}$.} The construction of the functions $\varphi_{k}$ will be intertwined with that of the lines $L_{k}$, widths $\rho_{k}$ and additional sequences of sets $T_{k}\subseteq \R^{2}$ and numbers $\delta_{k}>0$.
-Thus, we prescribe here, that the sequences $(L_{k})_{k=1}^{\infty}$ and $(\rho_{k})_{k=1}^{\infty}$ introduced previously, are in fact constructed according to the following procedure.
-It is a trivial matter to adapt the procedure desribed below so that the sequence of lines $(L_{k})_{k=1}^{\infty}$ it produces satisfies the existing conditions of Section~\ref{section:set}, namely \eqref{eq:line_dir_cone} and the hypothesis of Lemma~\ref{prop:suff_uds}.
-We spare the details of this.
+\paragraph{Definition and properties of $\varphi_{k}$.} The construction of the functions $\varphi_{k}$ will be intertwined with that of the lines $L_{k}$, widths $\rho_{k}$ and additional sequences of sets $T_{k}\subseteq \R^{2}$ and numbers $\delta_{k}>0$. \begin{itemize} \item[(\mylabel{E4}{E4})] Thus, we prescribe here, that the sequences $(L_{k})_{k=1}^{\infty}$ of lines $L_{k}$ and $(\rho_{k})_{k=1}^{\infty}$ of widths $\rho_{k}$ introduced in \eqref{eq:set_E} to define the set $E$, are in fact constructed according to the following procedure.
+It is a trivial matter to adapt the procedure described below so that the sequences $(L_{k})_{k=1}^{\infty}$ and $(\rho_{k})_{k=1}^{\infty}$ it produces satisfy the existing conditions \eqref{E1}, \eqref{E2} and \eqref{E3}.
+We spare the details of this. \end{itemize}